-When you're finished with the clip you're working on, select another clip, and the changes you made to the previously selected clip are automatically saved and automatically pushed to all the other colorists who are working on that timeline in the Color page.
-No refresh is needed, and this is the main difference between clip locking in the Color page and bin locking.
+When you're finished with the clip you're working on, you need only select another clip for the changes you made to the previously selected clip to be automatically saved and pushed to all other colorists who are working on that timeline in the Color page.
+No refresh is needed.
+This is the main difference between clip locking in the Color page and bin locking.